Skip to content

 9. Most startups and most entrepreneur groupings will fail, morph, coalesce or break apart before succeeding.
 And perhaps that is as it should be, for being nimble is one of the characteristics of a successful startup.

-If the product sells when it’s colored blue, but not when it’s colored green, dip it in dye, fer chrissakes!
+If the product sells when it is colored blue, but not when its color is green, dip it in dye, fer chrissakes!

 10. We all work for startups, or former startups.
 Even the large financial services firm was, once, a gleam in someone’s eye.
 Every invention started off as an idea.